 It’s strange, how God intended to make us scatter across the planet…what we hated most.

-Likewise, history shows us that every time a civilization has reached heroic heights of inclusiveness, abundance and benevolence, some monstrous cataclysm destroyed it.
-Whether by plague, drought, volcanic eruption or a meteor-driven, all-season winter; some calamity befell every well-run society.
+Likewise, history shows us that every time a civilization has reached heroic peaks of inclusiveness, abundance and benevolence, some monstrous cataclysm destroyed it.
+Whether by plague, drought, volcanic eruption, meteor-driven, all-season winter or by annihilation at the hands of a weapon horde; some calamity befell every well-run society.

 So what choice do we have?
 We are confronted by a planetary civilization at odds with itself: vicious and arrogant because it is fragmented where it should be whole (in its peace technology) and holistic where it should be fragmented (in its mastery of weapons).

 Likewise, the natural world with its serial disasters that seem to focus in time and space on the greatest centers of civilization.
+Note the broad-brush massacre of the trans-European civilizations of the Goddess halfway through the fourth millennia BCE.
 Note the volcanic eruption of Thera that blew Cretan civilization away; the meteor showers that destroyed the entire urban fabric of the Middle Bronze Age, first, and a thousand years later the Early Iron Age – see– and so on, whether they recorded themselves in history or not.

 It would be difficult to chronicle the destruction of your civilization if your last ten generations had had to focus on not starving to death.

 So it must be up to each of us to determine our ambition.
 Do nothing, sit on our hands and watch killer primates fatten themselves on helpless babes and the World Forest?
-Or stand up on hind legs and act civilized?
-The former course certainly looks safer, and I am sure many moral cowards will cling to it.
-The latter is more tempting for those who find this barbarism intolerable — even at the risk of damnation by some red-toothed god, one in whose face I’d spit at as its jaws close on me.
+Or stand up on our hind legs and act civilized?
+The former course certainly looks safer and I am sure many moral cowards will cling to it.
+The latter is more tempting for those who find this barbarism intolerable — even at the risk of damnation by some red-toothed god, one in whose face I’ll spit as its jaws close on me.

 Let me put it this way.
 Should planetary disaster befall us, its ignorant survivors will likely blame it all on our having come together and tried to turn this carnage around.
-No doubt, those among them who relearn to read will forgo scratching their fleas long enough to inscribe this solemn truth in the next set of sacred texts.
+No doubt, those among them who can read and write will forgo scratching their fleas long enough to inscribe this solemn truth in the next set of sacred texts.

 “This is the holy post-script of nuclear winter.
 The peacemakers were horribly wrong.
 Everything was their fault and not that of our predecessors, our militant disciples or us.
-Mayhem, fervently executed, is the only way to secure the blessing of God.
-It’s better to be a Good Book Viking than a heathen victim.
+Mayhem fervently executed is the only way to secure the blessing of God.
+It’s better to wind up a Good Book Viking than a heathen victim.
 Hallelujah!”

 Isn’t that strange?
-A few passages in the first and last books of the Holy book forbid world peace, whereas the remainder command it.
+A few passages in the first and last books of the Holy book forbid world peace, whereas the others recommend it.
 The Bible attributes every crime imaginable to man, but the only regulation that might reduce their impact — God forbids?
 Seems like an obvious textual revision by weapon managers.

-I have no use for a deity who can’t make up his mind what his slaves are supposed to do, and who condemns them to eternal hellfire for failing to satisfy his schizoid demands (or for whatever reason, for that matter).
+I have no use for a deity who can’t make up His mind what His slaves are supposed to do, and who condemns them to eternal hellfire for failing to satisfy schizoid demands (or for whatever reason, for that matter).
 I will do my best not to kill and not to harm the little ones regardless of their provenance.
-Let God make up His mind whom to punish for His lack of clarity.
+Let God decide whom to punish for His unforgivable lack of clarity.

-And you, make up your mind as well, now that these contradictions are apparent to you.
+And you, make up your mind as well, now that these contradictions have been set before you.